The Israel-Hamas War: Operation Iron Sword

 Biden also criticized Netanyahu more directly than in the past.
 When asked if the prime minister was more concerned with his political future than Israel’s national interest, the president said, “I think what he’s doing is a mistake… I don’t agree with his approach.”
 He also lambasted Israel for the strike on the WCK, which had occurred two days earlier.
 “I think it’s outrageous that those… three vehicles were hit by drones and taken out on a highway,” he said.

-Biden’s Jekyll and Hyde approach to Israel came out as the former again after Congress approved the long-delayed foreign aid bill providing Israel a record $14.3 billion in military assistance.
+Biden’s Jekyll and Hyde approach to Israel came out as the former again after Congress approved the long-delayed foreign aid bill providing Israel with a record $14.3 billion in military assistance.
 He said:

 Biden also noted the bill significantly increased humanitarian aid to Gaza.
 He said the $1 billion in additional aid would be used for food, medical supplies, and clean water.